-Last year I had her pictures taken at Walmart with Santa.
+Last year, I had her pictures taken at Walmart with Santa.
 I sat her down in his lap and he talked calmly to her; she wasn’t quite two … almost.
 She gave Santa this look, as if to say, “Who the heck are you.”
-The woman taking the pictures had a hard time getting Dublin to look at the camera as she kept looking Santa up and down.
+The woman taking the pictures had a hard time getting my daughter to look at the camera as she kept looking Santa up and down.
 I guess she was trying to figure him out.
 Santa then brought out a book, ‘Twas the Night Before Christmas’ and started reading it to her.
 Her face lit up with a huge grin and he was an instant buddy.
 The photographer had instant success in taking pictures after that.
 Maybe we should’ve started with the book first.

-Finally it was Dublin’s turn to visit with Santa.
-I bring her over to him and she says to him, “How you doin’?”
-He replies, “I’m doing just great.
+Finally it was my daughter’s turn to visit with Santa.
+I brought her over to him and she said to him, “How you doin’?”
+He replied, “I’m doing just great.
 Would you like to sit on my lap and tell me what you want for Christmas?”
-I put her in his lap and she starts to smile.
-He asks her what she wants for Christmas and she babbles and then says truck, babbles some more and says ball.
+I put her in his lap and she started to smile.
+He asked her what she wanted for Christmas and she babbled and then said truck, babbled some more and said ball.
 I was grinning from ear to ear.

 The time came for me to snap a picture.
 She was too busy chatting with Santa, that I couldn’t get her attention to look at me and smile just for one picture.
 I was able to snap a few, those came out blurry, then finally she looked and waved and I snapped, awesome picture!

 Awesome picture indeed!
 Dublin’s smile is contagious. 🙂